leosantacruz/rick-and-morty/README.md

 # rick-and-morty

-[TEST] - Rick and Morty project using React and
+Another Rick and Morty APP using React and the Public API: https://rickandmortyapi.com/